Insurance for community buildings

 Do make the time to get quotes from other companies when your policy is up for renewal.
 Just like with insurance for your home or car, it often pays to shop around; as this article from a village hall specialist insurance company says:

-Village Hall Information Sheet no. 7 covers insurance in more detail and is available from the Community Buildings and Rural Adviser.
+Village Hall Information Sheet no. 7 covers insurance in more detail and is available from the Community Buildings Officer.
+Go here for a full list of Information Sheets on issues affecting community halls and centres.

 We can also supply guidance on the security features that insurers will usually expect to be present at your building, and on the dangers of under-insurance; if your building is not insured for the full cost of rebuilding then any claim you make may not be paid out in full, with the charity itself (and perhaps the management committee members personally) having to make up the shortfall.